nicholaswmin/dyno/README.md

 ## Gotchas

-### missing custom measurements
+### Missing custom metrics

-Using anonymous lambdas/arrow functions means the stats collector has no function name to use for the measurement.
+Using anonymous lambdas/arrow functions means the metrics collector has no function name to use for the metric.
 By their own definition, they are anonymous;

 Change this: